GMLC-TDC/HELICS/docs/developer-guide/style.md

     const char *helicsGetVersion ();
     ```

-8)  All cmake commmands (those defined in cmake itself) should be lower case
+8)  All cmake commands (those defined in cmake itself) should be lower case

     ``` cmake
     if as opposed to IF